btomwhitehead/isp_profiler/README.md

 All prometheus configuration is set in the [prometheus config](./config/prometheus.yml).
 Metrics are set to be scraped every 1 minute by default and the config will be refreshed every 1 mimnute.

-Three job configurations for the speedtest probe, the smokeping probe and Prometheus itself.
+Three job configurations for the speedtest exporter, the smokeping exporter and Prometheus itself.

 ### Grafana